putyourlightson/craft-sprig/INTHEWILD.md

 > - The developer name (optionally linked to a URL).

 ### [CraftQuest](https://craftquest.io)
-Filtering video lessons by type (premium, free), polling for livestream status to update and change class and text on main navigation item.
+Filtering video lessons by type (when not logged in with a premium account), polling for livestream status to update and change class and text on main navigation item.
 _[Ryan Irelan](https://craftquest.io)_

 ### [Ishvii Reviews](https://ishvii.reviews)